aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-open-office-xml-docx-dotx-docm-dotm-format/save-in-the-open-office-xml-format-overview/_index.md

 ﻿---
-title: Save in the Open Office XML Format Overview
+title: Save in the Open Office XML Format Overview – Aspose.Words for Java
+articleTitle: Save in the Open Office XML Format Overview
+linktitle: Save in the Open Office XML Format Overview
 description: "Aspose.Words for Java allows you to work with different features supported when saving to Open Office XML 2007 and 2010 format."
 type: docs
 weight: 90